 Specifically, an obituary does three things:

 - Tells the story of your loved one’s life

 - Notifies the public of their death

 You should put a lot of thought and care into writing an obituary.
 It will certainly be read, both at the time of publication and long afterwards.
 Many people do genealogy by going over obituaries and researching their family history, so it will be read often throughout the years.

 Please read on and get some great information on writing the perfect obituary.
-Whether you want to write a short one or an all-inclusive obituary, we’ve got some great tips and examples for you.
+Whether you want to keep it short or make it all-inclusive, we’ve got some great tips and obituary samples for you below.

 What should you include in an obituary?

 - The full name of the deceased, including: